depressedjam/depressedjam/README.md

 > Please do not copy any of my ponies.
 Sometimes offtab, w2i if I don't respond/int

-Kins/Links: Yuji, Cleetus, Peter Parker
+Links n such: Yuji, Tubbo, Peter Parker, Cleetus, Roach, Bonnie Bro

 byi! i verbally shut down sometimes and will not always talk when you int with me, please do not take that as me being rude! i will leave my main areas if i get uncomfortable by others near by but i usually return about 10-20 minutes later, that being said i am very bad at communicating with others so iwc